 Neighbourhood Safety

 Crime Prevention Through Environmental Design (CPTED) is the reduction of the opportunity for crime to occur and the increase in perceptions of safety in an area through the modification of the built environment and the management of space.
-The concept applies to both small-scale developments, such as convenience stores, walkways, and parking lots, and to large-scale developments, such as new town centers, schoolyards, urban parks, and neighbourhoods.
+The concept applies to both small-scale developments, such as convenience stores, walkways, and parking lots, and to large-scale developments, such as new town centers, schoolyards, linear parks, and neighbourhoods.
 It can also be applied within buildings and in the areas surrounding them.
-CPTED principles are evolving as a key tool to evaluating City initiated designs of neighbourhoods, parks, buildings, and structures before they are built to ensure that safety is considered throughout the design and construction process.
+The CPTED Review Committee is a group consisting of civic staff from multiple departments which uses the Principles of CPTED as a key tool to evaluate City initiated designs of neighbourhoods, parks, buildings, and structures before they are built to ensure that safety is considered throughout the design and construction process.

 Safety Sections of Local Area Plans

-The principles of Safe Growth and CPTED are applied in safety sections of Local Area Plans.
-This is a community-centered approach to dealing with crime and perception of safety.
-Community members with local knowledge and experience work with the City to develop strategies to reduce the opportunity for crime, and improve perception of safety.
+The principles of Safe Growth and CPTED are integrated in the safety sections of most Local Area Plans or exist as separate safety audit reports.
+The process is the same for each and is a community-centered approach to dealing with crime and perceptions of safety.
+Community members with local knowledge and experience work with the City and other partners to develop strategies to reduce the opportunity for crime, and improve perceptions of safety.

-During its December 5, 2011 meeting, City Council approved, in principle, the provision of five civilian uniformed Community Support Officers to patrol the Riversdale, Broadway, and Downtown BIDs for a two-year term to address immediate issues, based on the Street Activity Baseline Study 2011.
-City Council also approved the establishment of a Safe Streets Commission to address the long term issues of why people are on the streets in the first place.
+During its December 5, 2011, meeting, City Council approved, in principle, the provision of five civilian uniformed Community Support Officers to patrol the Riversdale, Broadway, and Downtown Business Improvement Districts (BIDs) for a two-year term.
+The pilot program was established to address immediate safety issues based on the Street Activity Baseline Study 2011.
+At the September 28, 2015, City Council meeting, the Community Support Program (CSP) was made permanent and approved to be operated under the management of the BIDs.

 2018 Street Activity Baseline Study Update